 PLEASE READ THE FULL DESCRIPTION BELOW!!!

-Costs: Suggested $10 per person to driver for gas (may vary depending on each car's gas mileage).
-I'm not aware of any parking fees on either end.
+Costs: Suggested $20 per person to driver for gas (may vary depending on each car's gas mileage)

 Sorry, no dogs...

 If you like volcanic landscapes, this outing is for you!
 On two different day hikes, we'll be exploring the northern portion of the Three Sisters Wilderness, with excellent views of North Sister and Mount Washington along the way.
 No need for backpacks; we'll plan to car camp at Lava Camp Lake on Saturday evening, which is near both trailheads.

 Day 1 (Saturday): Leave Gateway at 730am and drive to the campground, where we can claim a spot for the night.
 We should be there by 11am.
 In the afternoon, we'll have plenty of time for the 8-mile round trip hike to the summit of Black Crater (7251 feet), which will provide nice views of North Sister and the surrounding area.
 Although the crater summit is open, much of this hike will be forested.
 (Those with energy to burn may try to also bag nearby Belknap Crater (6872 feet), with great views of Mount Washington.)
 Return to camp for the night.